nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific project in the list.
+1. User requests to delete a specific project in the list of projects.
-2. CoLAB deletes the contact.
+2. CoLAB deletes the project.

    Use case ends.